Quick Answer (TL;DR)

 What SnoreLab Does Well

-SnoreLab has been on the App Store since 2012 and has recorded over 170 million nights of sleep.
+SnoreLab has been on the App Store since 2012 and has recorded a large number of nights of sleep.
 That longevity has produced a mature product with a few genuine strengths:

 The SnoreScore.
-SnoreLab’s proprietary “SnoreScore” compresses a full night of snoring data into a single number that users can track over time and compare against factors like alcohol, body position, or illness.
+SnoreLab’s proprietary “SnoreScore” compresses a full night of snoring data into a single number you can track over time and compare against factors like alcohol, body position, or illness.
 It’s simple, memorable, and easy to share with a doctor.

 Remedies tracking.
 SnoreLab lets you log factors like whether you used a nasal strip, elevated your pillow, or avoided alcohol — then correlates those variables with your SnoreScore over time.
-This is a genuinely useful feature for people trying to identify what reduces their snoring.
+This can be useful for identifying patterns in what affects your snoring.
+Note that snoring has multiple anatomical and physiological causes, including partial upper airway obstruction during sleep, and self-tracked remedies data is observational rather than diagnostic.

 Doctor reports.
-The app can export a PDF report showing your snoring patterns over time, which some users find useful when discussing sleep apnea concerns with a physician.
+The app can export a PDF report (premium feature) showing your snoring patterns over time, which some users find useful when discussing sleep concerns with a physician.
+A clinician evaluation — not a consumer app report — is needed to diagnose or rule out obstructive sleep apnea.

 Where SnoreLab Falls Short

-Free tier is restrictive.
-The free version of SnoreLab limits recording to one night per week.
-For any meaningful pattern recognition, you need consistent nightly data — which requires a paid subscription.
+Free tier restriction.
+After 5 sessions, SnoreLab’s free version cannot be run on two consecutive days.
+For any meaningful pattern recognition, you need consistent nightly data — which, in practice, requires a paid subscription.

 What Snollo Does Differently

-On-device CoreML processing.
-Every sound Snollo records is classified on your iPhone by a machine learning model running locally.
-Raw audio is processed in device memory, and only the metadata (timestamps, sound categories, intensity) is saved — to your private iCloud container.
-Snollo has no servers and no access to any of this data.
+On-device sound classification.
+Every sound Snollo records is classified on your iPhone — the model runs locally.
+Raw audio is processed in device memory; only the event metadata (timestamps, categories, intensity) and the short clips you save get written to your own private iCloud, under your Apple ID.

-No weekly recording limit.
-Snollo’s free tier includes nightly snore detection with no restrictions on how often you can track.
+No consecutive-day recording restriction.
+Snollo’s free tier includes nightly snore detection with no restriction on recording consecutive nights.
 Seven days of history are included free.
-For users who want continuous monitoring, this is meaningfully better than SnoreLab’s one-night-per-week free tier.

 Sound classification beyond snoring.
 Snollo classifies snoring, breathing patterns, coughing, and sleep talking — giving you a more complete picture of what’s happening in your bedroom overnight.
 Clips are saved and available for playback.